jacintic/qa_testing/README.md

   - this fixture is integrated in the `.forEach` hook in the test file
     - ideally, this fixture would be integrated as an auto-called fixture and there would be no need to add it to each test file
 3. Utils
-  - an utils file has been added with helper methods to aid in the filling of the forms and keep the POM and test files clean
+  - an utils file has been added with helper methods to aid in the filling of the forms and keep the POM and test files clean.

 ---